Chantland/eHRAF_Scraper/README.md

 # eHRAF_Scraper

+FIRST AND FOREMOST.
+This scraper will eventually stop working.
+It may not be today but it will be eventually.
+This is the truth for all web scrapers as they are beholden to the layout and design of the website and browser they are scraping.
+Websites will change and formats will too.
+Know that use of this scraper will require continuous maintenance if you want to use it in the long term.

 To use this Scraper, please click on Scraper_GUI and follow GUI_Instructions.docx. <br>
 Note that currently there is only a MAC version of the GUI application.
 If you want Windows or Linux, consider installing it on your desired machine (check installing below).